What Is Data Transformation? Uses of Data Transformation in Analytics

 - Time-consuming: Cleansing of unstructured data can take a lot of time before it becomes ready for a transformation.
 This is one of the biggest complaints of data scientists or analysts working with unstructured data.

 - Expensive: The size of your infrastructure will impact your data transformation requirements.
-With a bigger infrastructure, you will require a team of data experts to manage the data, resulting in more expenses.
+With a bigger infrastructure, you will require a team of data experts to manage the data, resulting in more expense.

 How DataChannel can help